FaceTime fun with Littles! simple ways to connect from afar!

 🩷 A Scavenger Hunt!
 (Toddlers & Older)

-This was a popular activity in our kindergarten classes and your Littles will love it, too!
+This was a popular activity in our virtual kindergarten classes and your Littles will love it, too!
 Give your Little a task to find a specific item, set a timer and say “Go”!
 Your Little will hunt for the object and bring it back to the screen before time is up!
 (We usually give Littles one minute to find their item.)
 They will have a blast on their search (i.e. something red, something in the fridge, a favorite toy, or something oval).
-For younger Littles be specific for what they are searching for (i.e. a pillow or a fork) and older Littles will love the challenge of finding three things to bring back at the same time (i.e. a crayon, a cookie and a hat).
+For younger Littles be specific in describing what they are searching for (i.e. a pillow or a fork) while your older Littles will love the challenge of finding three things to bring back at the same time (i.e. a crayon, a cookie and a hat OR three things that are red).

 🩷 Hide and Seek!
 (Toddlers & Older)